Unbroken (film): Plot

-After two years, Watanabe is promoted to Sergeant and leaves the camp.
-The camp is damaged when Tokyo was bombed, so Louie and the others are moved to Naoetsu prison camp.
-Here, Watanabe is again in command but as he is now a Sergeant, he supervises the prisoners at work loading coal barges.
-Louie pauses during work and is punished by Watanabe making him lift a large wooden beam and hold it over his head.
-He orders a guard to shoot him if he drops it, but Louie defiantly holds it up despite his exhaustion.
-This enrages Watanabe as Louie stares him straight in the eye, provoking him to beat him severely.
+After two years, Watanabe leaves the camp, but when the prisoners are transferred to Naoetsu prison camp, Sergeant Watanabe is again in command.
+When Louie pauses during work of loading coal barges, he is punished by Watanabe, who makes him lift a large wooden beam and hold it over his head.
+The sergeant orders a guard to shoot Louie if he drops it, but the American defiantly holds it up despite his exhaustion.
+The enraged Watanabe beats Louie for defiantly staring into his eyes.
+The prisoners are liberated when the Americans occupy Japan at the end of the war.
+Louie looks in Watanabe's quarters, finding he's fled, and is transfixed by a photo of Watanabe as a child.
+Louie returns to America and kisses the ground, happy to be home.

-At the end of the war, Louie and the other POWs are liberated when the Americans occupy Japan just as a bomber flies overhead and confirms that the war is over.
-Louie tries to find Watanabe in his quarters but sees he has already fled.
-He sits down, staring at a picture of Watanabe as a child alongside his father.
-He is returned home to America, where he kisses the ground on arriving home.

-At the end of the film, there is a slideshow of the real Louie and the events in his life following the war: He married and had two children.
-Phil too survived and married.
-Mutsuhiro "The Bird" Watanabe went into hiding and evaded prosecution despite being on the top 40 most-wanted Japanese war criminals list by General Douglas MacArthur.
-Louie lived out his promise to convert to Christianity, to devote his life to God and to forgive his wartime captors, meeting with many of them.
-Many years later, however, Watanabe still refused to meet with Louie.
+The film ends with a slideshow of contemporary photos showing the post-war lives of the characters.
+Louie married and had two children.
+Phil married.
+Mutsuhiro "The Bird" Watanabe went into hiding and evaded prosecution despite being on the top 40 most-wanted Japanese war criminals list compiled by General Douglas MacArthur's staff.
+Louie lived out his promise to convert to Christianity, to devote his life to God and to forgive his wartime enemies.
+Louie met with many of his Japanese captors but Watanabe refused.

-Louie had an opportunity to relive his time as an Olympian when he ran a leg of the Olympic Torch relay for the 1998 Winter Olympics in Nagano, Japan.
-He was four days short of his 81st birthday, on a stretch not far from one of the POW camps where he was held.
-The closing titles reveal that Louie Zamperini died on July 2, 2014, at the age of 97.
+Louie was honored by running a leg of the Olympic Torch relay for the 1998 Winter Olympics in Nagano, Japan, four days short of his 81st birthday.
+His leg was near one of the POW camps where he was held.
+The closing titles reveal that Louie Zamperini died on July 2, 2014, at 97.